-The kitchen is equipped with a stainless steel sink unit and a range of storage cupboards incorporating integrated hob and oven.
-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-Blockwork fireplace in lounge with gas fire.
-Internal decorations Visually inspected.
-Wallpaper and painted finishes.
-Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with meter and fuses in hall cupboard.
-Power outlets are 13 amp type and where visible cabling was carried in PVC clad wiring.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with meter located externally at gable wall.
+Mains supply.
+The meter is assumed to be located in an external box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains water supply.
-Visible plumbing carried in copper and PVC materials.
-The bathroom is equipped with a coloured suite comprise wc, whb and bath with electric shower over.
+Mains supply.
+Visible pipework is of copper and PVC materials.
+The bathroom comprises of a standard three piece suite with an electric shower over the bath.
+There is a sink unit in the kitchen.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a Baxi Bermuda back boiler behind the gas fire in the living room.
-This boiler serves radiators and produces hot water.
-The hot water cylinder is located in the loft and is a copper tank lagged with foam insulation.
+Space heating is provided by a gas fired system of radiators throughout.
+The system is fired by the 'Baxi' back boiler which is located behind the gas fire in the lounge.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is connected to the main sewerage system.
+Drainage is assumed to be connected to the main sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Smoke detectors installed.
+Smoke detectors have been installed but not tested.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.